PavanRangani/docs/docs/prd/philanthropy/export.md

 - Both `Contribution` and `Grant` are shown in separate table.
 - If there isn't any record available in any table, that table won't be shown.
 - Download file name : {legal-entity-id}-grant-by-size.pdf
+- For PDF,
+  - If there isn't any record available in any table, that table won't be shown.
+  - Download file name : `{legal-entity-id}-grant-by-size.pdf`
+- For Excel
+  - If there isn't any records available in any table, table will be shown without records.
+  - Shows file information like `Generated on`, `From`, `To`, `Entity Name`, `Report Name` with downloaded file.
+  - Download file name: `{legal-entity-id}-grant-by-size.xlsx`
+- If value is not available, shows - in the PDF and shows empty cell in the Excel.
 - Column Name:
   - Non-Profit Firm or Foundation
     - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.
     - For Grant, show `Organization name` or `Short name`.